zinzin186/Parchment/README.md

 ![](http://martinrechsteiner.com/parchment/qYPjvCeZrs.gif "Calendar Example")

-First thing we need to do is create our own PagingItem that will hold our date.
-We also need to make sure it conforms to Equatable.
+First thing we need to do is create our own `PagingItem` that will hold our date.
+We also need to make sure it conforms to `Equatable`.

 ```Swift
 struct CalendarItem: PagingItem, Equatable {